lilmart210/EasyDiffusers/README.md

 2. Skip steps 3 if you don't intend on modifying source code
 3. `npm install` in base repository directory
 4. `cd FrontEnd` and run `npm install`. then run `npm run build` and Return to the root directory using `cd ..`
 5. run `docker build -t <mrmartinwatson/easydiff:v1> ./` substitute a-name for whatever you want.
-I use easydiff
+I use easydiff.
+Push to cloude `docker image push <mrmartinwatson/easydiff:v1>`
 > the command i use `docker run -dit --gpus all --name diffusers2 -e PLATFORM="LINUX" -p 4809:7377 --restart always --mount type=bind,source="$(pwd)",target=/app/Volume mrmartinwatson/easydiff:v1`
 > docker push mrmartinwatson/easydiff:v1
 If no errors than you have successfully built the image